MicrosoftDocs/power-platform/power-virtual-agents/faqs-generative-answers.md

 ## What are the limitations of generative answers?
 How can users minimize the impact of limitations when using generative answers?
 - You must enable the **generative answers** option for each bot.

-- Your bot must be created in the US region.
-Other regions, and languages other than English, aren't supported.
+- Languages other than English, aren't supported.
 Inaccurate responses may be returned when users converse with the system in languages other than English.

 - This capability may be subject to usage limits or capacity throttling.